- Townsville: February

 Exit with lesser award

-Candidates who exit the course prior to completion, and have completed the relevant number of credit points and appropriate subjects, may be eligible for one of the following awards:
+Students who exit the course prior to completion, and have completed the relevant number of credit points of appropriate subjects, may be eligible for the award of Graduate Diploma of Social Science

 Consult the admission requirements section in the Handbook for prerequisites and pathways into this course.

 Maani Moosa Manik

 Master of Social Science, majoring in Asia-Pacific Governance and Development

 I chose the Master of Social Science because I wanted to extend my knowledge on the underlying workings of a society, and how it can be used for the advancement and sustainable development of communities.
 We connect theories to real-world cases, which allows me to transfer the knowledge and skills I gain into practice.

 It was an amazing opportunity for me to study at JCU.
 I had the opportunity to gain more knowledge, improve professional skills in the international environment and learn about life in Australia.
 My lecturers and classmates left me with a deep impression on the friendliness and professionalism that JCU offers.

 Course Coordinator, Master of Social Sciences